armiller/moodle25/course/format/topcoll/Readme.md

 Required version of Moodle
 ==========================
-This version works with Moodle version 2013051400.00 release 2.5 (Build: 20130514) and above until the next release.
+This version works with Moodle version 2013051400.00 release 2.5 (Build: 20130514) and above within the 2.5 branch until the next release.

 Please ensure that your hardware and software complies with 'Requirements' in 'Installing Moodle' on 'docs.moodle.org/25/en/Installing_Moodle'.